 You and your treatment team may be considering KYMRIAH® (tisagenlecleucel) but are unsure of the process.
-Below is a detailed description of each step so you know what to expect of KYMRIAH therapy.
-To watch a pediatric patient, Nick, and his family discuss their experience with each step of the KYMRIAH process, click the video clip next to that step.
+Below is a detailed description of each step so you know what to expect with KYMRIAH therapy.
+To watch patients, LJ and Nick, and their families discuss their experience with each step of the KYMRIAH process, click the video clip next to that step.

 KYMRIAH is a therapy for children and young adults up to 25 years of age with B-cell ALL that is refractory or in second or later relapse.
 Discuss your treatment history and overall health with your doctor to see if you are a candidate for KYMRIAH therapy.
 Go to What should I ask my treatment team? for help speaking with your doctor.